matortheeternal/sigil-sifter/packages/sigil-sifter-magic/README.md

 ```

 ## implemented keywords
 Pretty much every keyword defined on the [scryfall search syntax](https://scryfall.com/docs/syntax) page is implemented by this module.
-You can use the `@sigil-sifter/magic-scryfall` module with this module to search downloaded scryfall card data directly.
+You can use the `@sigil-sifter/magic-scryfall` package with this module to search downloaded scryfall card data directly.

 ## unimplemented keywords
-- fulloracle, ~ support in oracle text
-- artists
-- illustrations

 **TAGGING**
 - otag/oracletag/function